deoliveiralf/post-transcriptional-pipeline-scripts/README.md

 # post-transcriptional-pipeline-scripts
-These are scripts that were used to analyse both small RNA seq and degradome sequencing of Setaria viridis.
+These scripts were used to analyse both small RNA seq and degradome sequencing of Setaria viridis.
+Most were designed to run in a Slurm schema, and others did not, depending on the server used.
+But all were designed to run in a Linux environment.